vmzakharov/missing-dataframe-talk/README.md

   * Python?
   * Kotlin?
   * Other examples requiring expressions (show benefits of the external DSL in dataframe-ec)
-  * Similariities and differences between different data frame implementation
+  * Similarities and differences between different data frame implementation
 * Conclusion